Don’t Leave Korea Without Ticking These Items Off Your List

 Hike a Volcano

 Volcanoes in Korea?
 Absolutely!
 The island of Jeju-do, the largest island of South Korea, was created entirely from volcanic eruptions approximately 2 million years ago.
 Mt.
-Hallasan is the tallest mountain in the country is also a volcano standing 1metersetres (6,400 ft) high.
+Hallasan is the tallest mountain in the country is also a volcano standing 1950.72 meters (6,400 ft) high.
 While the most recent eruptions are estimated to have taken place about 5,000 years ago, Hallasan is still considered active.
 Don’t leave Korea without checking out the different hiking trails leading up to the top of Hallasan.

 Are you ready to explore South Korea?